PiyushMishra318/website-page-speed-report/README.md

 # Author's Note

 > An old project I made just for fun.
-Nopthing new or impressive just a proxy for https://pagespeed.web.dev.
+Nothing new or impressive just a proxy for https://pagespeed.web.dev.
 When I was working a CMS Platform.
 > Used AI to upgrade the tech stack a bit recently.
 Probably will archive this at some point too.

 # website-page-speed-report